laborima/ocearo-ui/README.md

 Thanks to Apparent Wind Sail-Trim Simulator https://github.com/flyinggorilla/simulator.atterwind.info for is work on sail representation
 Thanks to https://jieter.github.io/orc-data/site/ for Polar data Special thanks to open-source 3D model contributors for enhancing the visual experience.

+---

+⚠ Navigation Disclaimer

+Use with Caution – Not a Substitute for Official Navigation Systems

+Ocearo UI is designed to enhance sailing awareness and provide real-time data visualization.
+However, this software is not a certified navigation or safety system and should not be relied upon as the sole source of navigational information.

+* Always cross-check data with official marine charts, GPS devices, and other navigation aids.
+* Maintain situational awareness and follow maritime safety regulations.
+* The developers of Ocearo UI are not liable for any incidents, accidents, or navigation errors that may arise from using this software.

+By using Ocearo UI, you acknowledge and accept the inherent risks of relying on non-certified navigation tools.
+Always navigate responsibly!